 Hughes Hall is a progressive and innovative college which accepts graduate students in all areas of study and research.
 It is the oldest of the six graduate colleges in the University and has a large post-graduate community enriched by its great diversity of nationalities.
 An oasis of calm and quiet near the busy city centre, we provide a relaxing yet stimulating environment for study and research.
 Hughes is situated alongside Fenners Cricket Ground, and in close proximity to a gym and public swimming pool.

-We also offer a wide variety of sports clubs and social societies ranging from Chess, Music, Poker, and Film, to Rubgy, Rowing, and Badminton.
+The College has a wide variety of sports clubs and social societies ranging from Chess, Music, Poker, and Film, to Rubgy, Rowing, and Badminton.
+Students who participate in University sports can also apply to the College’s Varsity Sports fund for financial support.
 A full list is available on the MCR website.

 The distinctive graduate and mature atmosphere at Hughes Hall is unique, and many of the College’s students continuing to a new degree at Cambridge, or returning to study after a period of time away from academia, find personal and intellectual advantages to returning to Hughes Hall when they start their new course.